EzryStIago/training/docs/workshops/genomics_1.md

 ## 8. Read counts using htseq-count

-Remember where your alignment output folder is.
-Previously it was `/scratch/$USER/Genomics_Workshop/untreated/tophat_out/untreated_SRR1039508`.
+Tophat mapping is resource intense and time consuming.
 If you managed to produce the bam file yourself, it's great.
-If not, let's copy files that we prepared for you.
+If not, let's move forward and copy files that we prepared for you.

 ```
      cd /scratch/$USER/Genomics_Workshop/untreated/tophat_out/untreated_SRR1039508
-     cp /projects/oarc/Genomics_Workshop/SRA_data/untreated/tophat_out/untreated_SRR1039508/accepted_hits.bam accepted_hits.bam
+     cp /projects/oarc/Genomics_Workshop/RNA-Seq_analysis/SRA_data/untreated/tophat_out/untreated_SRR1039508/accepted_hits.bam accepted_hits.bam
 ```

 Next, we will use samtools to sort the bam file by name:  because htseq-count accepts bam file sorted by **name** as default, but tophat generates bam sorted by **coordinates** as default.